 Illegal Fishing and Seafood Fraud

 Oceana campaigns to increase transparency at sea and expand traceability of seafood to help stop illegal fishing and seafood fraud.

 Illegal, unreported and unregulated (IUU) fishing, a lack of transparency of fishing and seafood fraud are significant threats to the health of the oceans.
 With millions of people depending on seafood for nutritional and economic benefits, responsibly managed fisheries are critical.
 IUU fishing is a low-risk, high-reward activity, especially on the high seas where a fragmented legal framework and lack of effective enforcement allows it to thrive.
 A lack of transparency allows vessels to hide far from shore and potentially engage in illicit activity at sea.
 Seafood fraud undermines honest businesses and fishers that play by the rules, rips off consumers and can even impact their health.
-Seafood fraud can also provide illegally caught fish with a new legal identity, hampering efforts to stop illegal fishing.
-Illegal, unreported and unregulated (IUU) fishing is a low-risk, high-reward activity, especially on the high seas where a fragmented legal framework and lack of effective enforcement allows it to thrive.
-It is off the books, ignores domestic and international fisheries laws, and can even drive forced labor and human rights abuses in the seafood sector.
+Seafood fraud can also provide illegally caught fish with a new legal identity.
+IUU fishing is off the books, ignores domestic and international fisheries laws, and can even drive forced labor and human rights abuses in the seafood sector.
 The U.S. International Trade Commission estimated that the US imported $2.4 billion of seafood products derived from IUU fishing in 2019.
 This illicit seafood competes with legally sourced catch and undermines fishermen and seafood businesses that follow the rules.
-Transparency at sea and traceability of seafood are essential to monitor fishing, identify suspicious activities, eliminate illegal fishing and restore healthy fisheries.
+Transparency at sea and traceability of seafood are essential to end IUU fishing and restore healthy fisheries.